Frequently Asked Questions

 What happens when a lesson has to be canceled?
 When can we make them up?

-I do not make up missed lessons with the exception of severe weather-related situations, in which case I will TEXT you to let you know if the lesson is canceled.
-Make-up lessons will be held the last Friday of June and July, and as time permits on Tuesdays and Thursdays in August through 8/18/22.
+I do not make up missed lessons with the exception of severe weather-related situations, in which case I will text you to let you know if the lesson is canceled.
+Make-up lessons will be held the last Friday of June and July, and during the latter part of August.
 If you need to cancel a lesson, please TEXT me (615) 351-0311 at least 24 hours in advance.
 If severe weather arrives after the start of a lesson, the lesson is finished, and not made up as we cannot control last-minute weather-related circumstances

 What happens if I'm late to a lesson?
 Can you run over on your time so my child can have a 30 minute lesson?